-ANTH 1013 (An Introduction to Biological Anthropology) is a University Core Class with two sections per semester in the Fall and Spring, taught by Dr.'s Delezene, Terhune, and Villaseñior.
-Assessment of student learning outcomes was evaluated through pre-class quiz were compared to overall results from class exams (which presented a broader sample of questions relating to the learning objectives), evaluating learning objective for the State Natural Science General Learning Outcomes, as well as through performance on tests.
-Results are reported by instructor, and differ among instructors due to slight differences in the implementation of the pervious assessment plan.
-All instructors incorporated a series of questions into their exams that were designed to evaluate student's topical knowledge based on the State Natural Science General Learning Outcomes.
-Delezene and Villasenior compared results from the exams to a Pre-Assessment score carried out at the beginning of class.
-Terhune did not carry out a pre-assessment.
-Delezene reported the range of scores among questions for each exam, whereas Villasenior and Terhune reported the mean scores for each exam.
+ANTH 1013 (An Introduction to Biological Anthropology) is a University Core Class with two sections in the Fall and three sections in the Spring.
+Due to increased enrollment a temporary instructor, Liam Zachary, was hired to teach all sections for the Fall 2022 and Spring 2023 semesters.
+Assessment of student learning outcomes was evaluated through pre-class quizzes which were compared to overall results from class exams (which presented a broader sample of questions relating to the learning objectives), evaluating learning objective for the State Natural Science General Learning Outcomes, as well as through performance on tests.
+Students were assessed using a series of 12 questions that were identified as representing core concepts for biological anthropology.
+These questions were designed to evaluate student's topical knowledge based on the State Natural Science General Learning Outcomes, and allow us to gauge how well students are grasping fundamental topics related to evolution, genetics, primatology, and human evolution.
+These 12 questions were given as a pre-assessment survey at the beginning of the semester.
+Then, four questions for each of the three units were asked on the unit.
+Results are reported by section for the pre-class quizzes.
+Zachary reported the range of scores among questions for each exam, along with the midpoint of the ranges.
+Students showed very substantial improvement in scores across all sections and all exams.